tdannecy/Odysseus/_posts/2017-09-20-eme-ratified.md

 And if you need any evidence of the power of symbols you need to look no further than where the value of EME lays.
 By taking the symbolic action of *attempting* to create [impossible security](https://www.schneier.com/blog/archives/2006/09/microsoft_and_f.html) (and interfacing that through the EME APIs) a company can obtain [unjust](https://www.techdirt.com/blog/?tag=dmca+1201) [freedom-of-speech restricting](http://www.everythingisaremix.info/blog/everything-is-a-remix-fair-use) powers, effectively pretending they succeeded in implementing said security<sup title="This brings us back to the start, EME/DRM is politics rather than a technology.">3</sup>.
 Ofcourse you can also look at Ghandi or Martin Luther King.

 As for what to do now, we should view this as a success at the W3C.
 Even if we're viewed as naive about how the W3C works, we have managed to communicate how contraversial DRM is.
-At the same time it we should probably pressure Mozilla to make their EME implementation look scary and difficult to setup.
+At the same time it we should probably pressure Mozilla to make their EME implementation look scary and difficult to setup<sup title="But then the fact they initially pretend not to support it may be enough">4</sup>.
 Then we can wait for the next opportunity to express our displeasure at DRM.

 ---